oleksa81/Machine-Vision/README.md

 # Machine-Vision

-*This repository includes assignment from the course*
+*This repository includes assignments from the Machine Vision course*

 This course introduces concepts and techniques in machine vision.
 It covers a variety of image processing techniques for the design and analysis of efficient algorithms for real-